itzrahulyadav/itzrahulyadav/README.md

 ---

 ### 🎯 Fun Quote
 > "Code is like humor.
-When you have to explain it, it’s bad." — Cory House
+If you have to explain it, it’s bad." — Cory House

 <div align="center">
   <p>Made with ❤️ by Rahul Yadav | Last Updated: April 2025</p>